loheesong/tic_tac_toe_minimax/README.md

 The AI decided that 2 was the better move so it was played.
 6 was then played to try to block the AI but the AI still won due to having 2 opportunites to win.

 ![](https://github.com/loheesong/tic_tac_toe_minimax/blob/master/README/limitation2.JPG)

+## Technology

+Python 3.9.1

+## How to Use

+Just download tictactoe.py and run, there is no need to install other packages as no additional packages were used.